2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 Congratulations, you've just deployed a new cluster!

-## Exporting and Encrypting the Continuous Deployment Service Account
+## Exporting and Encrypting the Cluster Access Credentials

 To begin deploying and operating hubs on your new cluster, we need to export the credentials created by terraform, encrypt it using `sops`, and store it in the `secrets` directory of the `infrastructure` repo.